cockpit-project/cockpit/doc/protocol.md

 Command: logout
 ---------------

 The "logout" command is sent by the shell to cockpit-ws.
-It discards credentials for the logged in user.
-Optionally it disconnects the user.
+It disconnects the user.

-The following fields are defined:

- * "disconnect": if set to true then disconnect the user

-Example logout message:

-    {
-        "command": "logout",
-        "disconnect": true
-    }

-The "logout" command is broadcast to all bridge instances.
+In older versions, the "logout" command was broadcast to all bridges and used to terminate privileged ones.
+Privileged bridges are now terminated by closing their transport.

 Command: hint
 -------------